Analytical description of the survival probability of coherent states in regular regimes: Interference terms

+For the argument of the second Gaussian, we sum $x_{max}+\Delta= E_{ij}^{(I)}+\frac{\sigma_j^2}{\sigma_i^2+\sigma_j^2}\Delta$.
 Therefore the pair of continuous energies maximizing the product of Gaussians are located to the right and to the left of $E_{ij}^{(I)}$.
 Returning to the discrete spectrum, the best approximation to this pair of energies is given by the pair of consecutive discrete energies satisfying

 From this simple observation, the frequency maximizing the Gaussian product can be approximated by $\Omega_{p=1}^{(ij)}\approx E_{k_I+1}^{(i)}+\delta E_{ij}-E_{k_I}^{(i)}$.
 Comparing this with the equivalent expression in terms of $\omega_{ij}$, that is $\Omega_{p=1}^{(ij)}=\delta E_{ij} + \omega_{ij}$, allows for the estimation